napalu/RTL8812AU_ASUS/README.md

 earlier kernels.
 Builds on x86_64 as default.
 Change platform as needed in the MakeFile under section "Platform Related".

 Updated to support VHT (802.11ac) mode using changes from [uminokoe](https://github.com/diederikdehaas/rtl8812AU/pull/14/commits/445b475ac5c1372e458134d9a7394b882b0bbb1f).
-Using the changed the card then connects in 802.11ac mode (previously would connect as 802.11n on Linux).
+The card then connects in 802.11ac mode (previously would connect as 802.11n on Linux).

 Issues:
 - although the bit rate is listed as 867 Mb/s I have been unable in my tests to get